ARTICLE I: GENERAL

 4.13 Directors Consent: An individual who is elected tor appointed to be a Director must consent in writing to hold office as Director before or within ten (10) days of their election or appointment.
 Any individual who does not provide consent within the time limit is not a Director and is deemed not to have been elected or appointed to hold office as a Director.
 The requirement to consent does not apply to a Director who is re-elected or reappointed when there has been no break in their term of office.

 Resignation and Removal of Directors

-4.15 Removal: An elected Director may be removed by Ordinary Resolution of the Members at an Annual Meeting or Special Meeting provided the Director has been given reasonable written notice of, and the opportunity to be present and to be heard at, such a meeting.
+4.16 Removal: An elected Director may be removed by Ordinary Resolution of the Members at a Special Meeting of the Members provided the Director has been given reasonable written notice of, and the opportunity to be present and to be heard at, such a meeting.

 Filling a Vacancy on the Board

 4.17 Vacancy: Where the position of a Director becomes vacant for whatever reason and there is still a quorum of Directors, the Board may appoint a qualified individual to fill the position for the remainder of the term.
 Alternatively, the Board may decide, by Ordinary Resolution, that one or more Directors will execute the duties of the vacant Director position for the remainder of the unexpired term.
 If a Director is removed by the Members at a meeting of the Members, the Members may elect a Director to fill the unexpired term at the same meeting.

 4.18 Call of Meeting: A meeting of the Board will be held at any time and place as determined by the President, or by written requisition of at least two (2) Directors.